alexander-daniel/write-me/README.md

 ```

 # usage
-From your npm modules root, do:
+From your module's root, do:
 ```bash
 readme-factory > README.md
 ```